cecid/hermes-docs/docs/source/application.rst

       <messageId> messageId </messageId>

-   Sample WSDL request for the AS2 receiver web service:
+   Compose a sample SOAP request to retrieve an AS2 message:

    .. code-block:: java

       SOAPBody soapBody = request.getSOAPBody();
       soapBody.addChildElement(createElement("messageId", nsPrefix, nsURI, messageId));

-   The method ``createElement`` creates a SOAP element with namespace prefix equal to ``nsPrefix``, namespace URL equal to ``nsURI`` and textual value equal to the last arguments of the method.
+   The method ``createElement`` creates a SOAP element with the namespace  ``nsPrefix``, the namespace URL ``nsURI`` and the string value of the element.

    The implementation of ``createElement`` is shown below: